 Hiking with Dog: FAQs!

-Your dog may belong to one of the following two groups.
-Dogs that are active and accustomed to hiking regularly travel long distances.
-Expect them to be able to travel 20-30 km per day.
-The second group is dogs that are not used to long walks.
-You can expect them to travel up to 16 km per day.
+Your dog may fall into one of two groups.
+The first group comprises active dogs that are accustomed to regular hiking and can cover long distances, typically ranging from 20 to 30 km per day.
+The second group consists of dogs that are not accustomed to extended walks, and you can anticipate them covering distances of up to 16 km per day.

 Do dogs get hurt when hiking?